FJShen/RustySAT/README.md

 unsatisfiable.
 If no clause is unsatisfiable, then there is no need to backtrack.

 In the case of a unsatisfiable clause, the solver drops all remaining `Clause` object references from `list_of_clauses_to_check` and starts backtracking.
-The last at-will assignment which has not been flipped is flipped, the clauses that contain the unsatisfied literal are added to `list_of_clauses_to_check`, and this method is called in a tail-recursive fashion: as long as one clause proves to be unsatisfiable, backtrack and flip the last "first-try" assignment.
+All implied assignments and already-flipped assignments are dropped; the last at-will assignment which has not been flipped is flipped, clauses which contain the subsequently unsatisfied literal are added to `list_of_clauses_to_check`, and this method is called in a tail-recursive fashion as long as one clause in the worklist proves to be unsatisfiable.

-When BCP is enabled, only a portion of code in this method is run: backtracking of implied/"second-try" assignments on the stack till the last "first-try" assignment and flip.
-It will not call itself recursively nor will it pop and check any clause from `list_of_clauses_to_check`.
+When BCP is enabled, only a portion of code in this method is run: it merely drops implied/"already-flipped" assignments on the stack till the last "first-try" assignment and flip.
+The method then returns without recursion.
 More on this in the description for `boolean_constant_propagation`.

 #### boolean_constant_propagation
-When BCP is enabled, this method takes over the role from `udpate_clause_state_and_resolve_conflict` of checking if each clause becomes unsatisfiable.
+When BCP is enabled, this method takes over from `udpate_clause_state_and_resolve_conflict` the role of checking if each clause becomes unsatisfiable.
 It pops clauses from `list_of_clauses_to_check` and see if they has become unsatisfied.
-If a clause is still unresolved but more than one literals are unresolved, the current watch literals are updated; if a clause is still unresolved but only one literal (one of the watch literals) remains unresolved, force-assign that literal; if the clause is unsatisfiable, then transfer control to `udpate_clause_state_and_resolve_conflict` to perform backtracking.
+If a clause is still unresolved and more than one of its literals are unresolved, the current watch literals are updated; if a clause only has one unresolved literal remaining (it has to be one of the watch literals), force-assign that variable; if the clause is unsatisfiable, then transfer control to `udpate_clause_state_and_resolve_conflict` to perform backtracking.

+This method also keeps a record of all implied assignments in each call.
+If it detects a variable being implied to be both on and off, it transfers control to `udpate_clause_state_and_resolve_conflict` to perform backtracking.